ilam56/Hackgroup/GroupInfo.md

 ## Group name:
-The name we chose is: "InputNameHere"
+The name we chose is: Flaming Flamingos

 ## Group Members:
 Ian Anderson